coder/code-marketplace/README.md

 When hosting the marketplace behind a reverse proxy set either the `Forwarded` header or both the `X-Forwarded-Host` and `X-Forwarded-Proto` headers.
-These headers are used to generate absolute URIs to extension assets in API responses.
+These headers are used to generate absolute URLs to extension assets in API responses.
-One way to test this is to make a query and check one of the URIs in the
+One way to test this is to make a query and check one of the URLs in the
 response:

 ```console